JiaweiZhuang/CS205_final_project/README.md

 Because a sample includs different types of features, we need to carefully choose the measure of distance.
 Here, we choose 1-corr(x1,x2) as the measure of distance, because we consider two patterns to be close to each other if they are highly correlated.

 ### Results
+We have tested the number of clusters from 2 to 4, and use Silhouette score to evaluate the result of clustering.
+Two clusters give the highest averaged score of 0.65, as shown in Fig 1, while the score for three clusters is , and four clusters is .
+Therefore, we think two clusters are separated well by k-means clustering.
 <p align="center">
 <img src="Data_Analysis/figures/svalue.png" width="480">
 </p>